-During the third quarter of 2016, we concluded that it was more likely than not that a benefit from a substantial portion of its U.S. federal and state deferred tax assets would be realized.
+During the third quarter of 2017 and 2016, we concluded that it was more likely than not that a benefit from a significant portion of its U.S. federal and state deferred tax assets would be realized.
 This conclusion was based on a detailed evaluation of all available positive and negative evidence and the weight of such evidence, the current financial position and results of operations for the current and preceding years, and the expectation of continued earnings.
-We determined that approximately \$400 million of its U.S. federal and state valuation allowance should be reversed in 2016, with approximately \$240 million in the third quarter as a discrete non-cash income tax benefit and the remainder as an adjustment to the estimated annual effective tax rate.
+We determined that our U.S. federal and state valuation allowance should be reduced by approximately \$40 million in 2017, with approximately \$37 million in the third quarter as a discrete non-cash income tax benefit and the remainder as an adjustment to the estimated annual effective tax rate.
+We determined that approximately \$400 million of its U.S. federal and state valuation allowance should be reduced in 2016, with approximately \$240 million in the third quarter as a discrete non-cash income tax benefit and the remainder as an adjustment to the estimated annual effective tax rate.

 We continue to have a U.S. valuation allowance for certain U.S. federal credits and state tax attributes, which relate to deferred tax assets that require certain types of income or for income to be earned in certain jurisdictions in order to be realized.
-It is reasonably possible that the remaining valuation allowance of \$140 million could be reduced by approximately \$25 million, possibly within the current year, based upon achieving certain levels of profitability.
-We will continue to assess the realizability of our deferred tax assets in the U.S. and remaining foreign jurisdictions in future periods.
+We will continue to assess the realizability of its deferred tax assets in the U.S. and remaining foreign jurisdictions in future periods.
+Changes in pretax income projections could impact this evaluation in future periods.

 We file a U.S. federal income tax return and other income tax returns in various states and foreign jurisdictions.
 With few exceptions, we are no longer subject to U.S. federal and state and local income tax examinations for years before 2016 and 2009, respectively.
 The acquired OfficeMax U.S. consolidated group is no longer subject to U.S. federal and state and local income tax examinations for years before 2013 and 2006, respectively.
 Our U.S. federal income tax return for 2016 is currently under review.
-Generally, we are subject to routine examination for years 2008 and forward in its international tax jurisdictions.
+Generally, we are subject to routine examination for years 2008 and forward in our international tax jurisdictions.